stefan-hoeck/idris2-tutorial/src/Tutorial/Predicates.md

 to use the same syntax as for constrained functions instead:
 `(prf : t) =>`, or even `t =>`, if we don't need to name the constraint.
-As usual, we can then access a constraint in the function body by its name (if any) or by means of the `%search` pragma.
+As usual, we can then access a constraint in the function body by its name (if any).
 Here is another implementation of `head`:

 ```idris
 head' : (as : List a) -> (0 _ : NotNil as) => a